 Unfortunately, 2021 was one of the darkest hours of Danaher’s era.
 The legendary coach’s team, “Danaher Death Squad,” ceased existing due to too much tension between the growing individual brands of members and the team brand.

-Yeah, John lost some great names, including Nicky Ryan, Gordon’s brother, and this was a stressful period, but the new team is looking more robust than ever!
+John lost some great names, including Nicky Ryan, Gordon’s brother, and Graig Jones, who formed a new team called “B-Team Jiu Jitsu.”
+This was a stressful period, but the new-wave BJJ team looks more robust than ever!

 People with problems usually want to show their skills to the world.
 That was the case with John Danaher too.
 But unfortunately, the famous coach was born with patella issues, which led to more vulnerability to knee injuries.

 His first surgery on his left knee while playing rugby led to a drastic shortening of the leg and John’s ability to extend and retract his knee.